Italian Chicken Cutlet Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-chicken cutlet recipe close up
+Titled: Italian chicken cutlet recipe close up

 Chicken Cutlet Recipe

-With your first mouthful of breaded chicken cutlets, you’ll notice the perfect crunchy crust, with the amazing flavor of Italian herbs.
+With your first mouthful of breaded chicken cutlets, you’ll notice the perfect crunchy crust with the amazing flavor of Italian herbs.

 Next, you’ll get the tender juiciness that only comes from perfectly pan seared chicken!